777 (Latto album): Release and promotion

 Latto announced the album and its release date alongside its cover art on March 14, 2022.
-She revealed the tracklist one week later, on March 21, 2022.
+Just a week later, she revealed the tracklist for her album.

 Singles

-The lead single of the album, "Big Energy", was released on September 24, 2021.
-The second single, "Soufside", was released on November 5, 2021.
-The third single, "Wheelie", which features Atlanta-based rapper 21 Savage, was released on March 11, 2022.
-"Sunshine", which features Lil Wayne and Childish Gambino, impacted US rhythmic contemporary radio on April 26, 2022, as the album's fourth single.
+The lead single of the album, titled "Big Energy", was released on September 24, 2021.

+The second single of the album, titled "Soufside", was released on November 5.

+The third single of the album, titled "Wheelie", featuring a guest appearances from an Atlanta-based rapper 21 Savage, was released on March 11, 2022.

+"Sunshine", featuring a guest appearances from fellow American rappers Lil Wayne and Childish Gambino, impacted US rhythmic contemporary radio as the album's fourth and final single on April 26.

 Music and lyrics

 AllMusic wrote that Latto covers "the standard range of topics" such as "bedroom bragging" on "Wheelie" and "getting money and demolishing enemies" on "Trust No Bitch".
 It also noted that most of the songs are trap while Latto tries out different genres on some songs.
 "Sunshine" blends trap drums with gospel vocals.
 "Like a Thug" is R&B while "Real One" and "Big Energy" are pop.